 We are regulated as a BDC under the 1940 Act.
 A BDC must be organized in the United States for the purpose of investing in or lending primarily to private companies and making significant managerial assistance available to them.
 A BDC may use capital provided by public stockholders and from other sources to make long-term, private investments in businesses.
 A publicly-traded BDC provides stockholders the ability to retain the liquidity of a publicly-traded stock while sharing in the possible benefits, if any, of investing in primarily privately owned companies.
-Prior to February 3, 2020, which is the date of our listing on NASDAQ in connection with the Alcentra Acquisition, our stock was privately held.
+Prior to February 3, 2020, which is the date of our listing on NASDAQ, our stock was privately held.